 13.2 Any disagreement about the operation of this Agreement shall be settled by the matter being promptly referred to a senior executive from each of the parties, authorised to agree a solution.
 The senior executives shall have 30 days from the raising of the disagreement to discuss and resolve the matter.
 If the senior executives cannot resolve the matter it shall be referred for resolution to an arbitrator from the London Court of International Arbitration agreed by the parties.
 The expert shall act as an amicable mediator and each of the parties shall in good faith co-operate with his reasonable requests.
 If the expert is unable to mediate a resolution within 60 days of his appointment, either of the parties may resort to formal legal action.

 14.1 All notices required to be given under this Agreement shall be given in writing in English and sent by courier, email or special delivery to the relevant addressee at its address set out below, or to such other address as may be notified from time to time under this Agreement, and all such notices shall be deemed to have been received three (3) days after the date of posting in the case of special delivery or dispatch in the case of courier:

 Ground Floor, Peninsular House, 30-36 Monument Street, London United Kingdom EC3R 8NB

 Attention: Frank Hyman/Michael Allen

-15.1 This Agreement and its Schedules constitute the entire agreement between the parties relating to the Licensed Material and supersede all prior communications, understandings and agreements (whether written or oral) relating to its subject matter and may not be amended or modified except by agreement of both parties in writing.
+15.1 This Agreement and its Schedules, including the attached Certifications and Additional Terms, constitute the entire agreement between the parties relating to the Licensed Material and supersede all prior communications, understandings and agreements (whether written or oral) relating to its subject matter and may not be amended or modified except by agreement of both parties in writing.

 15.2 The Schedules shall have the same force and effect as if expressly set in the body of this Agreement and any reference to this Agreement shall include the Schedules.